sftcd/openssl/esnistuff/design.md

 force us to do the right thing, if the current one's wrong.
 - There's another test script [doit.sh](https://github.com/sftcd/openssl/blob/master/esnistuff/doit.sh)
 that runs a standalone test application ([esnimain.c](https://github.com/sftcd/openssl/blob/master/esnistuff/esnimain.c)) which just tests the ESNI APIs directly.
+That should become some kind of unit test in the main build, and needs error cases added.

 ## APIs